calebmsword/cpp-notes/value category.md

 ternary
  - the value category of the resulting branch is the value category of the ternary expression

-address-of operator (&)
+address-of operator (`&`)
  - a prvalue.
  - one might argue that this represents identity since the value of an address-of expression is the literal address of some object.
 However, it is possible to get the address of something that is later deallocated and as such we cannot guarantee forever that the result of a & operator is always the identity of an object.
+Contrast this with a reference which is guaranteed to point to some value.

-subscript (a[n])
+subscript (`a[n]`)
  - an lvalue if one operand is an lvalue, an xvalue if one operand is an rvalue
-  - Since a subscript is fully equivalent to a dereference (*(a + n)) an array lookup is getting the identity of something.
-This expression does not have guaranteed addressibility if a does not have guaranteed addressibility (which occurs if a is an rvalue), so it must be some type of rvalue.
-Hence before C++11 we see this must have an xvalue here.
-Post C++17, the language is specified to materialize whatever object is created in this situation so it cannot be a prvalue.
+  - Since a subscript is fully equivalent to a dereference (*(a + n)) an array lookup is an evaluation which guarantees the identity of something.
+But it is unsafe to make this result locatable if `a` is not locatable (if `a` is an rvalue), so `a[n]` it must be some type of rvalue if `a` is an rvalue.
+The only rvalue which carries identity is the xvalue so we see this must be an xvalue if `a` is an rvalue.
-  - Q: hold on, why isn't a an xvalue if a is an rvalue?
-  - A: the language does not distinguish between an array and a pointer of the type of an array.
-See my argument for why &a does not have identity.
-The same argument can be used to show that a pointer cannot guarantee identity.

-pre-increment, pre-decrement (++a, --a)
+pre-increment, pre-decrement (`++a`, `--a`)
  - an lvalue (it is addressable since the result of the expression is the new value of the variable)

 post-increment, post-decrement (a++, a--)
  - a prvalue (it is temporary since the result of the expression is different from the value of the variable in subsequent lines of code)

-a.m
+`a.m`
  -non-function, non-enumerator member
   - an lvalue if a is an lvalue, an xvalue if a is an rvalue
   ```